Home/Blog/Health Conditions/Disease Management/Tongue Ulcers: Causes, Symptoms & Treatments

 Can tongue ulcers be removed?

-Tongue ulcers usually heal by themselves and do not require removal.
-However, medical intervention may be necessary if they persist or are caused by an underlying condition.
+Tongue ulcers usually resolve by themselves and do not require surgical removal.
+However, a biopsy (a type of removal) may be necessary if a healthcare provider suspects a traumatic ulcerative granuloma (TUG) or oral cancer [1].

 Should I brush my tongue ulcer?

-Use a soft toothbrush to avoid irritating the ulcer, but do not brush directly on it, as this may cause further discomfort.
+Use a soft toothbrush to gently clean the surrounding areas, but do not brush directly on the ulcer, as this may cause further irritation, pain, and potentially delay healing [2].

 What is the fastest way to cure mouth ulcers?